ensapra/modelical_recruitment/Exercise 1/Readme.md

 }
 ```

-- worker.js: Contains the expensive method call, Fibonacci.
+- worker.js: Contains the expensive method called, Fibonacci.
 Although this version is not extremely expensive, it can be substituted by other more expensive variations.

 ## Libraries Used
 It makes use of: